 Submit HCI claims to us monthly as soon as possible after the last trading day of the month and no later than the fourth business day after the last trading day of the month.
 This submission is made using the on-line form "Hydroelectric Contract Initiative" accessible on the IESO portal.
-We process the information as a manual line item so that the settlement statements for the last trading day of the month and monthly invoices indicate a charge type 1414 "Hydroelectric Contract Initiative" Settlement Amount".
+We process the information as a manual line item so that the settlement statements for the last trading day of the month and monthly invoices indicate a charge type 1414 "Hydroelectric Contract Initiative Settlement Amount".

-The corresponding setoff, charge type 1464 "Hydroelectric Contract Initiative Balancing Amount", is entered as a manual line item on the OPA's settlement statements for the last trading day of the month to balance the market.
-The Hydroelectric Contract Initiative Balancing Amount charge can be either a payment by the OPA to the IESO to compensate us for payments we make for this HCI, or a payment by the IESO to the OPA to pass on amounts collected under charge type 1414.
-The OPA charge or credit will then be balanced out through the Global Adjustment.
+The corresponding setoff, charge type 1464 "Hydroelectric Contract Initiative Balancing Amount", is entered as a manual line item on the IESO's settlement statements for the last trading day of the month to balance the market.